 Thoma Bravo Advantage, a blank check company formed by private equity firm Thoma Bravo, has completed an IPO (initial public offering), and is now seeking to acquire merge, acquire or combine with one or more software businesses.

-Thoma Bravo Advantage (proposed NYSE symbol: $TBA) is a SPAC (special purpose acquisition company).
+Thoma Bravo Advantage (NYSE symbol: $TBA) is a SPAC (special purpose acquisition company).
 A SPAC is designed to raise funds in an initial public offering (IPO) with the aim of acquiring a private company.
 That private company then becomes public as result of the merger, Reuters notes.

 “Chicago-based Thoma Bravo’s usual approach to investing is to acquire controlling stakes in companies through leveraged buyouts instead of taking minority positions.
 By raising a blank-check company, it can buy a minority stake in a promising tech firm and help it go public, the source said.”

 Still, Thoma Bravo Advantage’s specific software target remains a point of discussion.
-The filing indicated:
+An SEC filing indicated:

 “We have not selected any specific business combination target and we have not, nor has anyone on our behalf, engaged in any substantive discussions, directly or indirectly, with any business combination target with respect to an initial business combination with us.”

 Here’s some more info about the pros and cons of SPAC investments, according to Protiviti, a global consulting firm that helps companies solve problems in finance, technology, operations, governance, risk and internal audit.

 Originally posted December 5, 2020.
 Updated multiple times thereafter with various Thoma Bravo Advantage business milestones.